Lidia’s Spaghetti with Tomato Apple Sauce

 - 3 cups canned pureed tomatoes, San Marzano recommended

-6 tbsp extra virgin olive oil
+- 6 tbsp extra virgin olive oil

-1 medium celery stalk, diced
+- 1 medium celery stalk, diced

-1 medium onion, chopped
+- 1 medium onion, chopped

 - 1 lb. tart green apples, like Granny Smith (3 medium apples)

 - 1 lb spaghetti

 - 3/4 cup fresh grated Parmesan cheese

-salt to taste
+- salt to taste

+- Cook the celery and onion.
 Pour 4 tablespoons of the olive oil into a skillet on medium heat.
 Add the celery and onion to the pan.
 Cook until the onions begin to soften and caramelize, about 10 minutes.

-Stir in the pureed tomatoes, season with a bit of salt.
-As the tomatoes begin to simmer, peel and core the apples, removing seeds.
+- Prepare the apples: As the tomatoes begin to simmer, peel and core the apples, removing seeds.
 Shred the apples, using coarse holes of a shredder or grater.